Shandilyathithyaa/cognizance-tasks/task-7/README.md

 Just had the code in yt but for some other platform.
 But the lines which is currently commented in the code didn't work.
 Logical though it seemed correct.
-After few days instead of using the function click() I saw 'mousedown' which performed similar function and then the code worked alright.
+After few days I found a replacement for click(); trigger('mousedown') which performed similar function.
+Then the code worked alright.